5 Great Ideas for Winter Weekend Getaways in Michigan

 5. Go Shopping

 With great outlet malls all over the state, grab a group of friends and shop til' you drop!
 Whether you stay overnight or make it a long day-trip, a visit to an outlet mall is always a fun mini getaway.
-Michigan outlet malls include Tanger Outlets Center Howell, Great Lakes Crossing Outlets in Auburn Hills, Preferred Outlets in Traverse City and Birch Run Premium Outlets in Birch Run.
+Michigan outlet malls include Tanger Outlets Center Howell, Great Lakes Crossing Outlets in Auburn Hills and Birch Run Premium Outlets in Birch Run.